AP Physics 2 Assignments

 Fri.
 1/7

-We'll do our best to stick to the schedule, but as COVID-19 cases stay rise to the omicron variant, we may have to modify the schedule as necessary.
+We'll do our best to stick to the schedule, but as COVID-19 cases start to rise due to the omicron variant, we may have to modify the schedule as necessary.
 Make sure you're wearing the best mask possible in school – either an N95 or KN95 – and keep it securely on your face and over your nose as much as you can!
 Stay safe, and please let me know if you have any questions.

 Week 17: Monday, December 13th – Friday, December 17th